menome/harvestDemo/README.md

     }
 ```

-- transform functions - the bot framework can
+### transform functions

+The bot framework also has a set of built-in transform functions although

 ### Data Atom Message: